 - Perhaps the only Renbourn recorded performance I could never altogether like was his version of Jackson C. Frank’s ‘Blues Run The Game’, where the song seemed to get lost in the pace of the accompaniment.
 I preferred the original, or even Bert Jansch’s slower, more emotional version.
 The version here, sung by Wizz, is closer to Frank’s.
 I still prefer Frank’s vocals, but the tasteful lead guitar does work very well.

 - Wizz’s guitar on Bert Jansch’s ‘Fresh As A Sweet Sunday Morning’ is less complex than the original, but the song suits his voice and John’s guitar is everything you’d expect.

 - ‘Joint Control’ is an early Bert Jansch instrumental and this version is very reminiscent of Jansch and Renbourn circa the Bert and John Very classy.

 There are quite a few videos around showing John and Wizz playing together, including versions of some of the pieces here, but unfortunately the recording quality tends to be low.
 Some of the tracks here are also live, but professionally recorded, and the difference is startling.
 This is comfortable, nostalgic fare, not novelty and dramatic experimentation, but it it’s a suitable finale to John Renbourn’s distinguished career, looking back over many decades of fine music and fine performances.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the JOHN RENBOURN & WIZZ JONES – Joint Control link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the JOHN RENBOURN & WIZZ JONES – Joint Control link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.